EOEPCA/system-architecture/docs/reference-architecture/accounting-billing-BB.md

 # Accounting and Billing BB Architecture

 The Accounting and Billing Building Block collects, generates and stores resource use data relevant to billing.
-Drawing from the EODH implementation, it consists of several related microservices linked by messaging - a central Accounting Service and multiple Collectors.
+Based on the EODH implementation, it consists of several microservices connected by messaging - a central Accounting Service and multiple Collectors.

-The system comprises:
+The system includes:
 - **Central Accounting Service**: Manages product and price settings, serves accounting data to users
 - **Resource Collectors**: Microservices that collect resource use data
-- **Messaging System**: Asynchronous persistent messaging (eg Pulsar, Kafka)
+- **Messaging System**: Asynchronous persistent messaging (e.g., Pulsar, Kafka)
 - **Database**: Stores billing events, products and prices

-**Billing Events** record resource consumption by a particular workspace over a specific time period (typically 5 minutes, 1 hour or 1 day) for a particular product or resource.
-Each event has a UUID, and messages with duplicate UUIDs are ignored.
-Collectors generate UUIDs based on the time period, workspace and product combination to prevent duplication.
+**Billing Events** record resource consumption by a workspace over a time period (typically 5 minutes, 1 hour, or 1 day) for a product.
+Each event has a UUID and duplicate UUIDs are ignored.
+Collectors generate UUIDs from the time period, workspace and product to prevent duplication.

-**Resource Consumption Rate Samples** are point-in-time samples of the rate at which a workspace consumes a particular product.
-The Ingester generates Billing Events from these samples via linear interpolation to hourly boundaries - but only for storage use.
-All other products generate exact Billing Events directly through Collectors.
+**Resource Consumption Rate Samples** are point-in-time samples of the rate at which a workspace consumes a product.
+The Ingester generates Billing Events from these samples via linear interpolation to hourly boundaries - but only for storage.
+Other products generate exact Billing Events directly through Collectors.

-**Products** consist of an SKU, a name and the units in which consumption is measured. **Prices** specify the cost per unit of a particular product between particular dates.
+**Products** consist of an SKU, a name and units for measuring consumption. **Prices** specify the cost per unit of a product between dates.

 ## Central Accounting Service